 Your return may be examined for a variety of reasons, and the examination may take place in any one of several ways.
-After the examination, if any changes to your tax are proposed, you can either agree with those changes and pay any additional tax, or you can disagree with the changes and appeal the decision.
+After the examination, if any changes to your tax are proposed, you can either agree with those changes and pay any additional tax you may owe, or you can disagree with the changes and appeal the decision.

 Examination selection criteria.
-Your tax return can be selected for examination on the basis of computer scoring.
-A computer program called the Discriminant Function System (DiF) assigns a numeric score to each individual and some corporate tax returns after they have been processed.
-If your tax return is selected from DiF, it has received a high score.
-This means that there is a high potential for an examination of your return to result in change to your income tax liability.
+Your return may be selected for examination on the basis of computer scoring.
+A computer program called the Discriminant Inventory Function System (DIF) assigns a numeric score to each individual and some corporate tax returns after they have been processed.
+If your return is selected because of a high score under the DIF system, the potential is high that an examination of your return will result in a change to your income tax liability.

-Your return can also be selected for examination on the basis of information received from third-party documentation, such as Forms 1099 and W-2, that does not match the information reported on the tax return.
-Or, your return can be selected to address both the questionable treatment of an item and to study the behavior of similar taxpayers (a market segment) in handling a tax issue.
+Your return may also be selected for examination on the basis of information received from third-party documentation, such as Forms 1099 and W-2, that does not match the information reported on your return.
+Or, your return may be selected to address both the questionable treatment of an item and to study the behavior of similar taxpayers (a market segment) in handling a tax issue.

-In addition, your return can be selected as a result of information received from other sources on potential non-compliance with the tax laws or inaccurate filing.
-This information can come from a number of sources, including the media, public records, or possibly informants.
+In addition, your return may be selected as a result of information received from other sources on potential non-compliance with the tax laws or inaccurate filing.
+This information can come from a number of sources, including the media, public records, or informants.
 The information is evaluated for reliability and accuracy before it is used as the basis of an examination or investigation.

 Notice of IRS contact of third parties.
-The IRS must give you reasonable notice before contacting other persons, that in examining or collecting your tax liability the IRS may contact third parties such as your neighbors, banks, employers, or employees.
+The IRS must give you reasonable notice before contacting other persons about your tax matters.
+You must be given notice that, in examining or collecting your tax liability, the IRS may contact third parties such as your neighbors, banks, employers, or employees.
 The IRS must also give you notice of specific contacts by providing you with a record of persons contacted on both a periodic basis and upon your request.